JASory/dionaea/README.md

 Application for storing/reading unstructured numerical data.

 If a text file consists solely of integers or floats then it is more space-efficient to store the values as binary data.
 It is also more efficient for programs to read binary data directly rather than parsing text.

+All data is treated as little-endian.

 # Datatypes
 32-bit, 64-bit, 128-bit integers, 32-bit and 64-bit float